Dog aggression is a serious problem and learning how to calm an aggressive dog doesn’t come with providing love (or discipline).

 Aggressive dogs are inherently dangerous.
 They are threatening to cause damage or have already followed through on that threat.

-If you do nothing else when trying to calm an aggressive dog, keep everyone safe.
+If you do nothing else when calming an aggressive dog, keep everyone safe.
 This means understanding your dog’s triggers and thresholds, reading his body language, and using appropriate prevention strategies such as muzzles.

 Use non-confrontational training methods to teach your dog that his triggers are actually hot dog machines, then teach him a replacement behavior.
 Work with a professional if at all possible.

-Are you living with an aggressive dog?
+Are you training an aggressive dog?
 What advice has helped you?
 We’d love to hear your personal experiences.